shriuken/starcraft2ai/Project-Description.md

-Create your Project Repository and add your Bios from Assignment #1.

-Create and add a project description file called  Project-Description.md.

 Submit on BB a link to your project repository.

 At a minimum your project description should include the following 8 items:

-title of project

-all team members with email addresses

-faculty advisor with email address

 project background description